History of immigration to the United States: Demography

-Between 1850 and 1930, about 5 million Germans migrated to the United States, which peaked between 1881 and 1885, when a million Germans settled, primarily in the American Midwest.
-The Dakota Sioux had signed several treaties with the U.S. government, including the Treaty of Traverse des Sioux (1851) and the Treaty of Mendota (1851), which ceded large portions of their land to the U.S. in exchange for promises of annuities, supplies, and reservations and by 1862, the U.S. government failed to uphold its end of these agreements and the Dakota were facing terrible economic conditions.
-The Dakota uprising ignited the US government to use the opportunity to clear the land and make way for more European settlement.
-Germans were significant settlers in Minnesota, with communities established in cities like Minneapolis and St. Paul.
+Between 1850 and 1930, about 5 million Germans migrated to the United States, which peaked between 1881 and 1885, when a million Germans settled, primarily in the Midwest.
+Today, more than 40 million Americans claim German ancestry—more than any other group except the British.

+Germans were significant settlers in Minnesota, with communities established in cities like Minneapolis and Saint Paul.
 By 1860, Minnesota had a notable German-American population, contributing to the state's development and growth.

 Between 1820 and 1930, 3.5 million British and 4.5 million Irish entered America.
 Before 1845, most Irish immigrants had been Protestants.
 After 1845, Irish Catholics began arriving in large numbers that were largely driven by the Great Famine.

 After 1880, larger steam-powered oceangoing ships replaced sailing ships, which resulted in lower fares and greater immigrant mobility.
 In addition, the expansion of a railroad system in Europe made it easier for people to reach oceanic ports to board ships.
 Meanwhile, farming improvements in Southern Europe and the Russian Empire created surplus labor.
 Young people between the ages of 15 and 30 were predominant among newcomers.
 In this wave of migration, constituting the third episode in the history of U.S. immigration, nearly 25 million Europeans made the long trip.
-Italians, Greeks, Hungarians, Poles, and other Slavs made up the bulk of this migration, with 2.5 to 4 million Jews being among them.
+Italians, Greeks, Hungarians, Poles, and other Slavs made up the bulk of this migration.